AI-in-Cardiovascular-Imaging/PRIMIS/README.md

 # PRI.M.I.S: Privacy-Preserving Medical Image Sharing
 This repository houses the official PyTorch implementation of our paper titled "**PRIMIS: Privacy-Preserving Medical Image Sharing via Deep Sparsifying Transform Learning with Obfuscation**".

+Our aim is to design a privacy-preserving data-sharing mechanism that allows medical images to be stored as encoded and obfuscated representations in the public domain without revealing any useful or recoverable content from the images.
+In tandem, we aim to provide authorized users with compact private keys that could be used to reconstruct the corresponding images.

+Our approach involves utilizing a neural auto-encoder.
+The convolutional filter outputs are passed through sparsifying transformations to produce multiple compact codes.
+Each code is responsible for reconstructing different attributes of the image.
+The key privacy-preserving element in this process is obfuscation through the use of specific pseudo-random noise.
+When applied to the codes, it becomes computationally infeasible for an attacker to guess the correct representation for all codes, thereby preserving the privacy of the data.

 ## **Contents**

 - **Sparse Ternary AutoEncoder**: A novel architecture for compressing images, allowing for adjustable reconstruction quality based on network capacity.
 Produces sparse ternary codes suited for ambiguation processes.